-2.1 Register Set
+2.2 Register Set

-The Zip CPU supports two sets of sixteen 32-bit registers, a supervisor and a user set.
-The supervisor set is used in interrupt mode, whereas the user set is used otherwise.
+The Zip CPU supports two sets of sixteen 32-bit registers, a supervisor and a user set as shown in Fig. 2.1.
+The supervisor set is used in interrupt mode when interrupts are disabled, whereas the user set is used otherwise.
 Of this register set, the Program Counter (PC) is register 15, whereas the status register (SR) or condition code register (CC) is register 14.
-By convention, the stack pointer will be register 13 and noted as (SP)-although the instruction set allows it to be anything.
+By convention, the stack pointer will be register 13 and noted as (SP)-although there is nothing special about this register other than this convention.
 The CPU can access both register sets via move instructions from the supervisor state, whereas the user state can only access the user registers.

 The status register is special, and bears further mention.
-The lower 8 bits of the status register form a set of condition codes.
-Writes to other bits are preserved, and can be used as part of the trap architecture-examined by the O/S upon any interrupt, cleared before returning.
+The lower 10 bits of the status register form a set of CPU state and condition codes.
+Writes to other bits of this register are preserved.